awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/saas-notification.md

 ```

 The `offer-identifier` only appears in the notification if the offer is a *private offer*\.

+The `isFreeTrialTermPresent` property indicates if the buyer's subscription is a free trial\.
+The JSON value of this property is not a *boolean* datatype\.
+Instead, the value is converted to a *string* datatype\.
+For more information, see [ Creating a SaaS free trial offer\.](https://docs.aws.amazon.com/marketplace/latest/userguide/saas-contracts.html#creating-a-saas-free-trial-offer.html)

 The *<action\-name>* will vary depending on the notification\.
 Possible actions are:
 + `subscribe-success` – The `subscribe-success` message signals when the seller can begin sending metering records\.